Anxiety: Embracing uncertainty and indecision

 Can you relate to overthinking?
 When we have to make decisions in life, we can feel sick with worry at the thought of making the wrong one...
 What if?
 What about?
 Have I made the right choice?
 What will happen if?
 The pressure can feel too much sometimes!

-We can break down our thoughts/worries and feelings in a number of different ways to help reduce our anxiety.
+We can break down our thoughts, worries and feelings in many different ways to help reduce our anxiety.
 Then, we can begin to control and cope with our thoughts and anxiety in a much healthier way.
-There are so many different coping skills we can use and that is why therapy may be an option for you to consider to help you control your anxiety instead of it controlling you.
+There are so many different coping skills we can use, and that is why therapy may be an option for you to consider to help you control your anxiety instead of it controlling you.

 How counselling can help

 Counselling can be a great support to help you manage and overcome anxiety.
-Counsellors can help you to develop coping strategies that work for you.
-The counselling process will allow you to gain a better understanding of your thoughts, behaviours and feelings which increases your self-awareness to recognise triggers that contribute to your levels of anxiety.
+Counsellors can help you develop coping strategies that work for you.
+The counselling process will allow you to gain a better understanding of your thoughts, behaviours and feelings, which increases your self-awareness to recognise triggers that contribute to your levels of anxiety.
 Working with a Counsellor can alleviate symptoms of depression that live alongside anxiety.
-Addressing both anxiety and depression can improve your over all well-being and mental health.
+Addressing both anxiety and depression can improve your overall well-being and mental health.